IBM/event-automation/_tutorials/ep-tutorial-3.md

 ### Operator versions

 This tutorial was written using the following versions of {{ site.data.reuse.ea_short }} operators.
-Screenshots may differ from the current interface if you are using a newer version.
+Screenshots can differ from the current interface if you are using a newer version.

 - Event Streams 3.2.1
 - Event Endpoint Management 11.0.1